Resources for Faculty and Staff

 What Happens at CPSC

 CPSC offers limited crisis intervention services.
 Students in crisis may request to be seen within the same business day.
-They meet with one of our counselors who will assess the situation, develop a crisis plan if appropriate, and develop a plan for on-going treatment if needed.
+Our reception staff utilizes the Crisis Services screening form to assist students in determining their own level of need and scheduling the appropriate type of appointment.
+If a crisis appointment is warranted, students meet that day with one of our counselors who will assess the situation, generate a crisis plan if appropriate, and develop a plan for on-going treatment if needed.
 Such treatment may take place at CPSC or through a community provider.

 We know you care about your students’ well-being.
 When you are concerned about a student and make a referral to CPSC, it is natural to want to know what happened.
 You want to make sure the student is okay.
 Please rest assured that we do our best to meet the needs of all students referred to our office.
 But confidentiality laws prevent us from sharing any information wiithout the written consent of the student.
 If you continue to be concerned, consider following up with the student directly.
 Many students will respond well to non-intrusive requests for an update.
 Keep in mind that mental health counseling is a very personal thing, so sometimes students will not want to share any information.
 We encourage you to respect a student’s privacy.